SARAH-HADDAD/Design-Resources/readme.md

 # Design Resources

-This repository is a collection of free design resources from design templates, stock photos, icons, colors, and much more
+This repository is a collection of design resources that includes templates, stock photos, icons, color palettes...

 ## Table of Contents